TypicalAM/nixos-config/README.md

 - [ ] Kitty and zsh and aliases
 - [ ] VFIO and GPU Passthrough
 - [ ] Nextcloud-client not complaining
-- [ ] Shared grub for all my systems
+- [x] Shared grub for all my systems (decided against it since it would put a dependency on external systems)

 ## Additional Resources